spotify/scio/README.md

 - There is no `DStream` (continuous series of `RDD`s) like in Spark Streaming.
 Values in a `SCollection` are windowed based on timestamp and windowing operation.
 The same API works regardless of batch (single global window by default) or streaming mode.
 Aggregation type _transformations_ that produce `SCollection`s of a single value under global window will produce one value each window when a non-global window is defined.
 - `SCollection` has extra methods for side input, side output, and windowing.
 - `SCollection` can be converted to `SCollectionWithAccumulator` (allowing custom counters similar to those in Hadoop), `SCollectionWithSideInput` (replicating small `SCollection`s to all left-hand side values), `SCollectionWithSideOutput` (allowing multiple outputs), or `WindowedSCollection` (allowing access to window information).

+Some features may look familiar to Scalding users.

+- [`Args`](http://spotify.github.io/scio/#com.spotify.scio.Args) is a simple command line argument parser similar to the one in Scalding.
+- Powerful transforms are possible with `sum`, `sumByKey`, `aggregate`, `aggregrateByKey` using [Algebird](https://github.com/twitter/algebird) `Semigroup`s and `Aggregator`s.
+- Utility for multi-joins up to 22 sources.
+- `JobTest` for end to end pipeline testing.

+Scio also offers some additional features.

 - Each worker can pull files from Google Cloud Storage via `DistCache` to be used in transforms locally, similar to Hadoop distributed cache.
+- Type safe BigQuery IO via Scala macros.
+Case classes and converters are generated at compile time based on BQ schema.
+This eliminates the error prone process of handling generic JSON objects.
+- Sinks (`saveAs*` methods) return `Future[Tap[T]]` that can be opened either in another pipeline as `SCollection[T]` or directly as `Iterator[T]` once the current pipeline completes.
+This enables complex pipeline orchestration.

 # Artifacts